 Working Papers

-Under review at Review of Economic Studies
+Under review at the Journal of Finance

 We revisit the optimal use of information under moral hazard by assuming that the agent chooses distributions nonparametrically at a cost given by an f-divergence.
 Under this assumption, the optimal contract behaves as if the principal were making inferences about outcomes she values.
 Consequently, Holmström's (1979) informativeness principle does not apply.
 A performance measure is useful for contracting if and only if it is informative about value, not the agent's action.